ingwinlu/simpleMediaCenter/README.md

 simpleMediaCenter
 =================

-simpleMediaCenter aims to provide an easy on Ressources way to use your computer as an Media Center.
+simpleMediaCenter aims to provide an easy on ressources way to use your computer as an Media Center.
+It is primarily designed to act as an alternative to XBMC on the rpi.

 Planned Core Features:
 + Web Interface (jinja + turbogears)